webaverse/docs/website/docs/create/hoverboards.md

 ```

 There's no drag and drop web UI for minting hoverboards yet so you'll have to build it yourself.
-The instructions for that are here: https://docs.webaverse.com/docs/create/creating-an-xrpk if you're comfortable with command line.
+The instructions for that are [here](../developer/creating-an-xrpk) if you're comfortable with command line.
 If not, there's a web UI here: https://app.webaverse.com/build.html.